snowflakedb/snowflake-cli/tests/project/integration/app/README.md

 # README

-This is the app/README.md file.
+This directory contains an extremely simple application that is used for integration testing SnowCLI.